connectpalaniappan/pal-notes/0_Fleeting_Pal/Tasks/Cos runbook main document.md

 2. Probable causes
 	1. Active datacenter
 		1. Someone set the primary database to read-only mode.
 Page DBA on-call
 		2. Database could have crashed and came back in read-only mode.
-[Database not available]()
+[Database not available](#COSRunbook-Databasenotavailable)
-		3. Pointing to the wrong database [Puppet]()
+		3. Pointing to the wrong database.
+Fix in puppet.
 	2. Inactive datacenter
 		1. Could be due to devices not flushing DNS and still sending write requests to inactive datacenter.
 3. Mitigation options